Admer456/slice-of-life/blog/misc/2024/01-08-legacy_quarter1.md

 * February: worked on a secret lil' GUI tool project
 * March: cemented the Elegy Engine project, played with Veldrid, ported Unreal-style water to Godot
 * April: got a job, started working on my college game project (in Unity ;w;)
-* May: got used to the job, started working on a commercial Source game on the side - Amygdala
+* May: got used to the job, started working on a commercial Source game on the side - Amygdala <!-- truncate -->
 * June: got the Logi G29 steering wheel and a 165 Hz monitor, stuff I've never seen before, let alone touched
 * July: HL software-style water shader, presented my college game project
 * August: designed a little sketch of the attic project in TrenchBroom, baked my first pizza dough, came up with the double-grid idea for Elegy